Self-reliance is the name of the camping game. You have to be prepared for unexpected obstacles.

 In addition to fixing broken gear, you’ll also need a few tools for run-of-the-mill camping duties.
 You can hammer tent stakes in the ground with a rock, but an ax or mallet will work better.

-All of this is to say you need a tool kit.
+All of this is to say you need a collection of tools for camping.

-As with most other camping gear, you can just buy a pre-assembled kit with a fancy little carrying case, but we actually think it’s usually a better idea to put them together from scratch.
+As with most other camping gear, you can just buy a pre-assembled kit full of tools for camping, complete with a fancy little carrying case.
+But we actually think it’s usually a better idea to put them together from scratch.

 We’ll explain everything you need below.

-Before we get to the list, remember that — as with most other components of your backpacking gear — you can and should tailor your kit to suit your needs.
+But before we get to the list, remember that — as with most other components of your backpacking gear — you can and should tailor your camping tool kit to suit your needs.

 Just consider this a good starting point.
 Add things that you’d like to and leave out things you’re relatively sure you can do without.